America's Historic Lakes

 Champlain, Lake George and Richelieu River regions of New York,

 Vermont and Quebec.
-The site was created and is maintained by
+The site was started in 1997 and is maintained by

 James P. Millard.

 The best way to contact me is by using my public email address: